Biography

 Teaching and Supervisions

-During the academic year 2022-23 I will be lecturing on Part II, paper C4/7 (‘The transformation of the Roman World, AD 284-476’, Classics/History) and History Part II special paper A (Thucydides).
-I will also be co-director of Part II, Paper X3 (‘Christianity, Hellenism, and Empire’, Classics/Divinity).
-The dissertations and coursework I supervised so far focused on the imperial self-image, Christianity and Neoplatonism between the second and fourth century CE, and late Roman history, but I welcome all topics related to my research interests.
+During the academic year 2023-24 I will be lecturing on Part IB, paper FC2/T4 (‘Res publica: inequality and social change in the Roman world’) and Part II, paper C4/P7 (‘The transformation of the Roman World, AD 284-476’).
+In Lent term I will also be co-directing Paper X3 (‘Christianity, Hellenism, and Empire’, Classics/Divinity).
+I have supervised dissertations and coursework on late antique history and literature (with a focus on imperial communication and self-image and the literature of the Eastern Roman empire) and on Neoplatonism between the second and fourth century CE, but I welcome all topics related to my research interests.